What Are Index Futures, and How to Trade Them Profitably

 As a hardworking farmer, you need a consistent income.
-So instead of putting yourself at the mercy of the coffee market, you enter into a futures contract with a coffee trader.
+So instead of putting yourself at the mercy of the coffee market, you sign a futures contract with a coffee trader.
 The trader agrees to buy 100 pounds of coffee for $200 at some time in the future.

 That way, you get a guaranteed price of $2 per pound for your hard work.
-And the coffee trader can sell that contract for a big profit if the price of coffee goes above $2 per pound.
+And the coffee trader can sell that contract for a big profit if the price of coffee goes above the guaranteed price.
 But they also risk shouldering the loss if the price ends up below that mark.